Leene/capstone-project/README.md

 ## Project Background

-Originally this Project had started as capstone-project of a Web Developer Bootcamp I attended in March 2020.
+Originally this project had started as capstone-project of a Web Developer Bootcamp I attended in March 2020.
 The task was to build a little mobile app in react.js.
 The project idea was totally free.

 ## Used Programming Technologies